 Just like your computer or laptop, a smart device can create avenues for cyber hackers.
 We all think of a hack being the theft and extortion or illegal use of our personal information.
 But every connected device is connected to you and creates another pathway.
-More now than ever, its important to think about personal cyber protection to cover against:
+More now than ever, its important to think about personal cyber protection and the iot risk to cover against:

 Well if you’re anything like this writer, embracing technology to simplify our lives will be welcomed with open arms!
 Although there is risk associated with connected devices, iot security risk, the benefits far outweigh the risk and the risk can be insured against.
 Imagine the day when items show up to replenish your refrigerator based on what had been scanned in and scanned out and on the menu you have uploaded to your app.
 How will that change your shopping habits?
 How will it impact your grocery spend?
 It seems that envisioning the future is a step by step process as we add more devices to the internet of things!